Dominic Smith Preview, Player Props: Nationals vs. Marlins

-Dominic Smith, with a slugging percentage of .211 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Miami Marlins, with Eury Perez on the hill, September 1 at 7:05 PM ET.
+Dominic Smith -- .105 average over his past 10 games -- will be in action for the Washington Nationals versus the Miami Marlins, with JT Chargois on the hill, on September 2 at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Marlins.
+In his most recent game he had a hitless showing (0-for-4) against the Marlins.

 Dominic Smith Game Info & Props vs. the Marlins